telefonicaid/iot-activation/tutorials/RaspberryPi_HAT.md

 [![pic](pictures/utils/arrow_up.png)](#table-of-contents)

-## How to comunicate with AWS
+## How to communicate with AWS

 As you know, when you register a new device in AWS.
-A topics are created by default.
+A multiple topics are created by default.
 These topics are the way of communication.
 In them you can send data and receive information.

 At the moment you only need to know two of them: